Fall (Davido song)

-"Fall" is a song by Nigerian singer Davido, released as the second single from his second studio album A Good Time (2019).
+"Fall" is a song by Nigerian singer Davido.
+It was released as the second single from his second studio album, A Good Time (2019).
 The song was produced by Nigerian record producer Kiddominant.
+On 25 June 2017, "Fall" was ranked second on Playdata charts' list of the Most Played Songs in Nigeria.
 According to Rolling Stone magazine, "Fall" was one of the top-100-most-Shazam-searched singles in America in January 2019, and was a top-10 record on Shazam in New York.
 In February 2019, "Fall" became the longest charting Nigerian pop song in Billboard history.
-It was ranked at number 163 on Pitchfork's list of the 200 Best Songs of the 2010s.
-As of August 2021, "Fall" has received over 60 million streams on Spotify, and has been certified platinum by the Recording Industry Association of America (RIAA) and gold by Music Canada.
+It was ranked 163 on Pitchfork's list of the 200 Best Songs of the 2010s.
+As of May 2025, "Fall" has received over 100 million streams on Spotify, and has been certified platinum by the RIAA and Music Canada.